What's Included in a Gulet Charter?

 4. Water Sports and Entertainment

-Standard Inclusions:
+Standard selection.

 - Snorkeling Gear: Masks, snorkels, and fins are almost always available for guests to explore the underwater world.